rianadon/Cosmos-Keyboard-PCBs/README.md

 <img src="lemon-microcontroller/lemon-microcontroller.png" align="left" width="120" height="128" />

-A work-in-progress RP2040-based microcontroller with 2 spec-compliant USB ports, a VIK connector, and FPC connectors for connecting keys.
+An RP2040-based microcontroller with 2 spec-compliant USB ports, a VIK connector, and FPC connectors for connecting keys. [[Main Website](https://ryanis.cool/cosmos/lemon/)] [[Buy](https://cosmos-store.ryanis.cool/collections/lemon)]

 The rightmost USB (closest to the RP2040 chip) is for programming.
 The leftmost PCB (by the SPI flash) cannot be used for programming.
 See the [subfolder's README](./lemon-microcontroller/README.md) for pinouts, QMK examples, and more.